wallarm/gotestwaf/README.md

   --proxy string
         Proxy URL to use
   --randomDelay int
-        Random delay in ms in addition to --sendDelay (default 300) --reportDir string
+        Random delay in ms in addition to --sendDelay (default 400) --reportDir string
         A directory to store reports (default "/tmp/gotestwaf/") --sendDelay int
-        Delay in ms between requests (default 300) --testcases string
+        Delay in ms between requests (default 400) --testcases string
-        Path to a folder with test cases (default "./testcases/") --tlsverify
+        Path to a folder with test cases (default "./testcases/") --tlsVerify
         If true, the received TLS certificate will be verified --url string
         URL to check (default "http://localhost/") --workers int
-        The number of workers to scan (default 600)
+        The number of workers to scan (default 200)
 ```